ortfero

 hex = "0" "x" hexdigit { hexdigit } .

-a character literal is a single byte enclosed in apostrophes and has type u8. a string literal is a sequence of bytes enclosed in quotation marks and has type string. a short-string literal is an abbreviated form for strings that contain no whitespace: a leading apostrophe followed by the string content, with no closing apostrophe. its content ends at the first whitespace character or at one of the closing structural tokens , ) ] } . the characters ' " ` ( [ { inside a short-string are errors — they almost always indicate a typo and the verbose "..." form should be used instead. examples:
+a character literal is a single byte in apostrophes and has type u8. a string literal is a byte sequence in quotation marks and has type string; it cannot contain the delimiting quotation mark. a short-string literal abbreviates a string without whitespace: a leading apostrophe followed by the content, with no closing apostrophe. the content ends at the first whitespace character or at one of the closing tokens , ) ] } . the characters ' " ` ( [ { inside a short-string are errors; the verbose "..." form must be used instead. examples:

 = == != < <= > >= + - * / += -=

-a minus sign immediately followed by a digit begins a negative number literal; a minus sign immediately followed by another minus sign begins a line comment; a minus sign followed by any other character denotes binary subtraction or unary negation. an expression of the form x-5 must therefore be written with a blank between the operator and the digit.
+a minus sign immediately followed by a digit begins a negative number literal; followed by another minus sign it begins a comment; otherwise it denotes subtraction or negation. the expression x-5 must therefore be written with a blank: x - 5.

-every identifier must be declared before it is used. declarations at the top level of a module are visible throughout the module; if they precede the keyword implementation they are also exported to importers. a scope is opened by the body of a function; nested scopes may redefine an outer name for the remainder of the body.
+every identifier must be declared before use. top-level declarations are visible throughout the module; those preceding the ... separator are also exported (see 11.1). the body of a function opens a scope; a nested scope may redefine an outer name for the remainder of the body.

 declaration = functionproto | typedecl | vardecl | constdecl